|

 Details" on issues affecting the progressive

-and gay communities which is printed nationally in
+and LGBTQ+ communities which is printed nationally in

 on-line and print publications around the country;

-He is a single parent of a twenty-nine year old son.
+He is the parent of a grown son and

 He was a member of the Communities Against Hate Crimes